wei/elevenlabs-packages/packages/react/README.md

 ```

 **Note:** Device switching only works for voice conversations.
 If no specific `deviceId` is provided, the browser will use its default device selection.
 You can enumerate available devices using the [MediaDevices.enumerateDevices()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/enumerateDevices) API.

+##### getInputByteFrequencyData / getOutputByteFrequencyData

+Methods that return `Uint8Array`s containing the current input/output frequency data.
+See [AnalyserNode.getByteFrequencyData](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/getByteFrequencyData) for more information.

+**Note:** These methods are only available for voice conversations.
+In WebRTC mode the audio is hardcoded to use `pcm_48000`, meaning any visualization using the returned data might show different patterns to WebSocket connections.

 ##### status